-How does the Social Security Administration determine if you are Disabled?
+How the Social Security Administration Determines if you are Disabled

-If you are making a claim to collect Social Security Disability Insurance, the Social Security Administration must first determine that you are actually disabled.
+If you are making a claim to collect Social Security Disability Insurance, the Social Security Administration must first determine that you are, in fact, disabled.
 There is a five-step process for determining eligibility for benefits:

 If you are applying for Social Security Disability Insurance, they will see if you are engaged in “substantial gainful activity”.
 There is no income cap for eligibility, if you have passive investment income that does not get counted.
-However, your earnings must be under $1,170/month as of 2017.
-If you earn more than that the Social Security Administration will determine you are able to work.
+However, your earnings must be under $1,260/month as of 2020.
+If your earnings are higher, then the Social Security Administration will determine you are able to work.
 Otherwise, your application proceeds to the next step.
 If you are applying for Supplemental Security Income, then you will face more stringent income requirements.
-The method for calculating income is complex as it can include your spouse’s income as well as food and shelter family provides to you as “income”.
-Your income (as calculated by the SSA) must be under $2,000/month to qualify for SSI.
+The income for an individual must be under $783/month to qualify for SSI.

 The second step is managed by Disability Determination Services, a federally-funded state agency whose purpose is to find whether or not Social Security claimants are disabled.
 While non-medical eligibility requirements differ between the Social Security Disability Insurance and Supplemental Security Income programs, medical evaluations are made using the same process.
 The claimant must prove they have a severe disability.
 The disability must be documented by health care professionals and confirmed by medical records.
 The DDS will often require the claimant to see a physician for an evaluation.

 The third step is to determine if your disability is one of the impairments listed in the Disability Evaluation under Social Security, commonly referred to as the “blue book” or “the listings”.
 The listings are a list of every condition eligible to receive benefits.
 Each condition has a set of criteria for determining the presence and severity of the condition.